SeidNO/FSE_Training/README.md

 4.  **Certificate:** Upon passing, your certificate is generated.
     *   Click "Last ned PDF" (Download PDF) to save/print it.
     *   **Important:** Send this PDF to your HR/Safety manager for archiving.
+    *   **Retake:** If you wish to review the course again, click the "Retake Course" / "Ta kurset på nytt" button on the certificate screen.
 5.  **Full Course (Reference):** You can download a PDF of the entire course content (without quiz answers) for your reference using the "Last ned PDF" button in the top bar.
     *   **Password:** `FSE2025`